FatmaAlaa28/AI-Based-Exam-Proctoring-System/README.md

 # License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [License](/LICENSE) file for details.
 # Contact
-For questions or support, contact Fatma Alaa or open an issue on this repository.
+For questions or support, contact [https://github.com/FatmaAlaa28] or open an issue on this repository.